Conjunctivitis is inflammation of the lining of the eye over the eyeball and inside the eyelids.

 It’s important to keep giving your child the medication for several days after the symptoms have cleared up.

 If your child has allergic conjunctivitis, your doctor might recommend antihistamine eye drops.
-Your child will probably also need to avoid any allergic triggers.
+Your child might also have some tests to find out what their allergic trigger is.
+If possible, your child should avoid allergic triggers in the future.

 To stop the spread of viral or bacterial conjunctivitis, always wash your hands after touching your child’s eyes, and give your child a separate towel to use.
 Wash your child’s hands often, and try to stop your child from rubbing their eyes.
 Keep your child home from child care, preschool or school until the eye discharge has cleared up completely.